narekhoveyan/Mask-detector/README.md

-Model has outputs 3 states - correctly, incorrectly, not wearing
+Model has outputs 3 states - correctly wearing, incorrectly wearing, not wearing

 OpenCV was used to detect faces.